minnyres/docker-amule-dlp/README.md

     docker-compose up -d

-The default port to connect with aMule GUI is 4712, and the default port for aMule web control is 4711.
+The default port to connect with aMule GUI and aMule CMD is 4712, and the default port for aMule Web UI is 4711.

 ### Volume mapping